jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 (1) An application for entry into an instalment arrangement— (a) may be made at any time in relation to an unpaid amount or an amount that is not yet due; and (b) must be made in accordance with section 177(1)﻿(b) of the Tax Administration Act 1994.
+(1A) If a borrower agrees with the Commissioner an amount required to repay their consolidated loan balance in full and applies for relief under section 145(1)﻿(aa) or (a), the borrower may apply for entry into an instalment arrangement for that agreed amount.
+The application must be made in accordance with section 177(1)﻿(b) of the Tax Administration Act 1994.
 (2) Sections 177(1)﻿(b) and (3) to (5), 177A, 177B, and 177CA of the Tax Administration Act 1994 apply to an application under subsection (1) and to an instalment arrangement granted as a result of that application, as far as applicable and with all necessary modifications, as if—
   (a) every reference to a taxpayer included a borrower; and (b) every reference to tax included an unpaid amount.